Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: KQ Puppis system

-Additionally, in Fig. \ref{fig:kq_pup_spectra_ir}, we show the near-infrared $K$-band spectrum obtained with VLTI-GRAVITY.
+Lastly, in Fig. \ref{fig:kq_pup_spectra_ir}, we show the near-infrared $K$-band spectrum obtained with VLTI-GRAVITY.
 Similar to the optical region, the entire spectrum is dominated by the RSG, showing typical RSG features, such as strong CO molecular bands and neutral metals.
 The only line clearly associated with the hot companion is the hydrogen Brackett gamma (Br$\gamma$) line at $2.167 \: \rm \mu m $.
+Br$\gamma$ was also detected for the likely binary WOH G64 by \citet{munoz24}, showing a similar profile as H$\alpha$.